ngothiep2412/code-with-figma/README.md

 # Welcome to Code With Figma.

-### I just spend time coding HTML, CSS, SASS from landing page in figma.
+### I just want to spend a lot of time coding HTML, CSS, SASS with Figma.

 #### @ThiepNX 2022